Thor110/Expanded-Galaxy-Port/README.md

 # Playing the game

-launcher.bat - is for choosing between KotOR1 & KotOR2 and is installed to the main game directory.
+launcher.exe - is for choosing between KotOR1 & KotOR2 and is installed to the main game directory. launcher.bat - also for choosing between KotOR1 & KotOR2 and is installed to the main game directory. ( This is here as a backup incase the new executable doesn't work for anyone )

+You can also just launch the game directly, but this won't allow you to choose between KotOR1 and KotOR2.

 ## Repository folder and file structure
 # Folders